loanmarket/career-ladder/Cloud.md

 - I invest in sustainable delivery, maintaining professional standards and striking a pragmatic balance between idealistic purity and business pressures.
 - I am typically the first one to take responsibility for reducing waste in our process.
-- I am comfortable performing business analysis work.
-I help Product and Engineering Managers to clarify their vision and help turn it into a roadmap and then pitches, collaborating with them to reach a shared understanding of what should and can be built.
+- I help Product and Engineering Managers to clarify their vision and help turn it into a roadmap and then pitches, collaborating with them to reach a shared understanding of what should and can be built.
 - I recognise problems with my team and proactively engage with relevant leaders as needed to prevent or resolve them quickly.

 ### I am adaptable